Ravenblack7575/techscan/README.md

 LLM is accessed using LM Studio and the model applied here is Gemma-3n-E4B-it-text-GGUF.
 (In future version (if any) I think that I might try DeepSeek for the reasoning parts, and Gemma for the writing.)

+### How to run it

+This agentic system currently runs off jupyter notebook.
+An additional config file contains the required connections to local LLM server (LM Studio) with the required models and api call to SerperAPI for performing google search.
+A separate file containing API keys is required (which is not uploaded here).

 </BR>
 </BR>

 ### Thoughts

 It was satisfying to make this even though I can't say that it was successful.
+Obviously it's a try by a complete newbie.
 It was interestng and cool to see the AI agents working.

 I suspect many websites don't allow scraping, as such the information retrieved was limited to what the agent is allow to read or scrape.
 I suspect much of the generated text is produced from hallucinations.
 So I do need to implement some method of evaluation on the next round.